 A qualified builder is a licensed general contractor with an established reputation for building quality homes.

 This includes floor plans, as well as details about the materials that are going to be used in the home.
 Builders often put together a comprehensive list of all details (sometimes called the “blue book”); details generally include everything from ceiling heights to the type of home insulation to be used.

 - The home value estimated by an appraiser

-Although it can seem difficult to appraise something that doesn’t exist yet, the lender must have an appraiser consider the blue book and specs of the house, as well as the value of the land that the home is being built on.
-These calculations are then compared to other similar houses with similar locations, similar features and similar size.
+Although it can seem difficult to appraise something that doesn’t exist yet, an appraiser evaluates the specs of the house, as well as the value of the land that the home is being built on.
+These calculations are then compared to other similar houses with similar locations, features and size.
 These other houses are called “comps,” and an appraised value is determined based on the comps.